-To bring forth innovative ideas to meet the customer’s needs, EC Innovations has devised LPA (Localization Process Automation) solutions in one year.
+To bring forth innovative ideas to meet the customer’s needs, EC Innovations has devised LPA (Localization Process Automation) solutions in 15 years.
 We summarize our customer’s pain points based on 20 years of translation and localization experience, and we have always dedicated ourselves to providing our customers with state-of-the-art services.
 In addition to replacing repeating manual labor with automation, ECI has also devised proprietary QA tools for our customers.
 If you wish to review manually whether the translators automatically selected by the LPA system meet the project requirements, track the progress of translation and localization and examine the translational quality of the finished products.

 We not only provide solutions but also technical support.
 To know more about EC Innovations LPA solution, please visit http://www.ecinnovations.com/services/tbms_lpa/ .